 But even worse, Waterbury said, was the so-called “fried egg tag.”
 Issued in 2002, it featured a yellow and white drawing of a magnolia, Mississippi’s state flower.

 “But if you stood about 15 feet back, it did look like a fried egg,” Waterbury said.

 None however, has been quite as controversial as Mississippi’s newest plate.

-Bryant’s Facebook post from May of last year unveiling the tag received more than 2,700 comments.
+Bryant’s May 2018 Facebook post unveiling the tag received more than 2,700 comments.
 Only four other posts since he became governor have received more online reactions.
 A post thanking President Donald Trump for attending the ribbon cutting of the Mississippi Civil Rights Museum in late 2017 received less than half that.
 A February appearance on “Fox and Friends” to tout Mississippi’s most recent abortion ban got even fewer.

 “People take plate design very personally,” said Stratton who owns every version of Mississippi’s car tag, dating back to 1919.

 The U.S. Supreme Court also seems serious about what states put on their license plates.
 In 1978, the high court said New Hampshire could not order residents to display license plates with the state’s motto — “Live Free or Die” — after a Jehovah’s Witness argued the message went against his religion and personal beliefs, telling the court, “I believe that life is more precious than freedom.”

 “So it’s freedom of speech and it’s freedom of religion,” said Miller, the attorney for the humanist association.

 “The Supreme Court has made clear that the state can’t force you to say something on your car, which is your private property, that you don’t agree with.”